Dave86dev/jsonsurferTS/README.md

 Originally, I developed JsonSurfer in JavaScript to read and navigate JSON files.
 While functional, JsonSurfer lacked the polished UI design I envisioned.
 Recognizing this, I decided to rebuild the application in React, now focusing on a more sophisticated UI that displays JSON with proper indentation and highlights key-value pairs efficiently.
 The dynamic search functionality also received an upgrade, allowing for comprehensive file scanning.

 To ensure a more robust and strongly typed application, I undertook a refactor to TypeScript.
 This move significantly enhanced the app's reliability and maintainability, leveraging TypeScript's static typing to improve performance and user experience beyond JsonSurfer's original capabilities.
 This step forward in development approach showcases my commitment to delivering an intuitive and high-quality application.

-Enjoy!
+But beware!
+Something bigger, better and specially faster is coming! ;) Stay tuned!

 <p align="center">
   <img src="https://i.ibb.co/C8Djpb3/screen1.png" alt="Screen 1" title="Screen 1">